-When you buy delicious Girl Scout Cookies, you’re helping to power new, unique, and amazing experiences for girls—experiences that broaden their worlds, help them gain essential life skills and entrepreneurial expertise, and prepare them to practice a lifetime of leadership.
-And guess what—100 percent of the money stays local!
+When you buy delicious Girl Scout Cookies, you’re powering new, unique, and amazing experiences for girls—experiences that broaden their worlds, help them gain essential life skills and entrepreneurial expertise, and prepare them to practice a lifetime of leadership.
+And guess what?
+Girl Scout Cookie proceeds stays local to make it all happen!

-Your cookie purchase not only supports girls’ success, but helps them find the G.I.R.L.
-(Go-getter, Innovator, Risk-taker, Leader)™ within to do amazing things for themselves and for their communities as they gain the skills and business smarts they need to succeed in life.
+Your cookie purchase not only supports girls’ success—it helps them discover and unleash their G.I.R.L.
+(Go-getter, Innovator, Risk-taker, Leader)™ spirit to do amazing things for themselves and for their communities as they gain the skills and business smarts they need to succeed in life.

 troop proceeds to fund their activities, buy supplies, and support

 service projects in local communities.
-Yes, that’s nearly $2 million
+Yes, that’s over $2 million in

-Additionally, last year Girl Scouts of Central Indiana provided
+Additionally, last year Girl Scouts of Central Indiana nearly $500,000

 You may not know that Girl Scouts of Central Indiana is able to keep program opportunities affordable for girls and families through cookie program proceeds.
 These charts represent actual costs to Girl Scouts of Central Indiana for expenses such as keeping program costs low so that all girls have the opportunity to participate, along with insurance, registration and back office support, staffing, and physical property expenditures such as electricity and water.
 Actual costs are also reliant on the numbers of girls who attend the program activity, so the more girls who participate then the less expensive it is per girl to run the event.